 - Are currently receiving care, or will need care when the plan starts, which is expected to be permanent until they die.

 - Want a regular payment for life to help meet care costs.

 - Have/will have care provided by a UK registered care provider and is provided in their own home or in a care home.

 Your client can choose either a fixed payment that does not change throughout the duration of the plan, or a payment that increases each year by:

 - a fixed percentage – anything up to and including 8% (in whole numbers); or

 - in line with the Retail Price Index (RPI).
 If your client selects this option, they'll be unable to select the Additional Payment Protection option (see death benefit option).

 Our Lifetime Care Plan offers these types of death benefit options:

-- Guaranteed Payment Protection: This benefit is automatically included in your client's plan.
+- Guaranteed Premium Protection: This benefit is automatically included in your client's plan.
 It means that if they die within the first six months of the plan, we’ll pay their estate a percentage of their original premium less any payments that we’ve already made.

 - Additional Premium Protection: Your client can choose to protect a percentage of their original premium for more than the first six months of their plan.
 When they die we'll pay their estate the percentage they've protected, less any payments we've already made.

 The details of both can be found in the PDF file: Lifetime Care Plan Key Features Q0057792 PDF size: 1.5MB